ravir4/DevOpsInsights/uc_insights_connect_ucd.md

 ## Prerequisites
 {: #prereqs}

 To see information from your IBM UrbanCode Deploy servers in {{site.data.keyword.DRA_short}}, you must host an instance of DevOps Connect on a system that can connect to your IBM UrbanCode Deploy servers.
 This system can be a physical computer or a virtual machine.

 The system that hosts DevOps Connect must have the following prerequisites:
 - The system must have a Java Runtime Environment (JRE) version 8 or later.
 - The system `PATH` variable must include the location of the JRE.
-- The system must allow DevOps Connect to create outgoing connections to IBM Bluemix.
+- The system must allow DevOps Connect to create outgoing connections to the {{site.data.keyword.Bluemix}} Platform.

 Also, your IBM UrbanCode Deploy server must be at version 6.2 or later.